zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab400/labguide400.md

 # Lab 400: Clone Your Oracle E-Business Suite Environment

 ## Introduction
-Use the Cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment.
+In this 15 mins lab, we will use the Cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment.

 ## Part 1.
 Access the Clone Environment Page
 1. Navigate to the Cloud Manager Environments page.